johanhermansson/letterboxd-exporter/README.md

 `npm run taste-import`

 The script will output `NOT FOUND: {movie title}` and `NOT RATED: {movie title}` if rating problems occur.

+## Combine export and import

+When you already have a `movies.json` file, and want to run the exporter, then the importer for all new ratings.

+It's recommended to use `TASTE_DEFAULT_STATUS = null;` for this.

+`npm start`